 Wieland is the recipient of a 2012 grant from the National Endowment for the Arts, a Christopher Isherwood Fellowship, a Boise State University Arts and Humanities Fellowship, and two Literature Fellowships from the Idaho Commission on the Arts.

-Wieland directs the MFA Program at Boise State University, where he has taught for sixteen years.
+Wieland directs the MFA Program at Boise State University, where he has taught for eighteen years.
 In 1998, he founded the award-winning Idaho Review, and continues to serve as its editor.
 Wieland also teaches in the low-residency MFA program at Southern New Hampshire University.
 He holds an MFA from The University of Alabama, and served as fiction editor of Black Warrior Review.

 Watch Mitch and Kim Barnes on Idaho Public TV’s Dialogue with Host Marsha Franklin